 If you’re interested in living in the United States, investing in an American business is one of the best ways to make it happen.
 The E-2 classification, for example, allows citizens of most other countries to enter the country “when investing a substantial amount of capital in a US business.”

 A critical requirement for E-2 status is that the investor has either majority ownership or operational control over the business.
 This makes it an ideal option for foreign citizens who are interested in incorporating a company in the United States.
 Click here to learn more about moving to the US after starting a business.

 Incorporating in the US offers a number of advantages compared to incorporating in other countries.
 However, each individual state has its unique taxes and regulations.
 Which state to incorporate in is one of the most important things to consider before launching a company in the US.

 Delaware is the most common state of incorporation for several reasons, including tax and privacy benefits.
 However, Wyoming is another good option due to its strong asset protection laws and simplified LLC registration process.
 We generally recommend Delaware for C-Corps and Wyoming for LLCs, but there are many different variables to consider in each particular case.

 We’ve helped more than 15,000 companies incorporate in Delaware and Wyoming.
 Learn more about the pros and cons of incorporating your business in each of these business-friendly states.

 If you’re located outside the US, it might seem easier to simply incorporate in your home country.
 However, American incorporation comes with a number of advantages.
 Additionally, we can make this process much simpler so that you can focus on building your business.

-Incorporating a business in the US is the first step toward growing your presence in the American market.
+Whether you're looking to sell to American customers, get funding from American investors, or open a US bank account, incorporating a business in the US is the first step toward growing your presence in the American market.
 Firstbase handles US incorporation for businesses around the globe.
-Click here to incorporate your business in just a few minutes.
+Click the link below to start your incorporation now.